microsoft/Microsoft-365-Defender-Hunting-Queries/Ransomware/File Backup Deletion Alerts.md

-# Alerts for file backup deletion
+# File Backup Deletion Alerts

 This query checks alerts related to file backup deletion and enriches with additional alert evidence information